German New Guinea Passport

 “It was a seemingly cheerful picture.
 Hurrah and waving of the scarfs”, the entrepreneur and art historian Oskar Münsterberg later recalls this warm, rainy day and the parade of the war homecoming soldiers.
 “But grey mist lingered like a shadow over the atmosphere.”
 German New Guinea Passport

 But there is one place on earth where Germany is not yet ultimately defeated at this point: in Papua New Guinea.
-There, then German New Guinea, Captain Hermann Detzner, did not go into captivity until mid-December 1918.
-He is the very last German soldier in the First World War to lay down his arms.
+Then, German New Guinea, Captain Hermann Detzner, did not go into captivity until mid-December 1918.
+He is the last German soldier in the First World War to lay down his arms.

 Detzner is a small, wiry man, career officer, born in Speyer.
-Back then, the colonial administration liked to send men from the Kurpfalz to the tropics – they supposedly tolerate the wet climate better than men from East Prussia or Kurhessen.
-Detzner served in Cameroon for a few years, but in early 1914 he was transferred to German New Guinea and landed in Rabaul on the island of Neu Pommern in the Bismarck Archipelago, then the seat of the German governor.
+Back then, the colonial administration liked to send men from the Kurpfalz to the tropics – they supposedly tolerated the wet climate better than men from East Prussia or Kurhessen.
+Detzner served in Cameroon for a few years, but in early 1914 he was transferred to German New Guinea and landed in Rabaul on Neu Pommern’s island in the Bismarck Archipelago, then the seat of the German governor.
 On December 13, 1918, Detzner was again on an Australian ship on his way to Rabaul, where he will make his last voyage as a German officer in the North Pacific protectorate of the Reich.

 Only a few days earlier, Detzner had learned in the interior of the country, Kaiser-Wilhelmsland, that the war was over – and lost what the captain can hardly believe.
-Didn’t the latest reports, which were leaked to Deutsch-Neuguinea months later, say that Russia had been defeated?
+Didn’t the latest reports leaked to Deutsch-Neuguinea months later say that Russia had been defeated?
 Didn’t the year 1918 begin with great victories in France?

 In December, messengers from the Allies finally got through to him, asking him to come from the jungle to the coast.
 “I wish to see you in Finschhafen this afternoon,” writes the Australian captain M. J. Dillane.
 Detzner comes and finds “a corpulent, constantly sweating officer with a captain’s badge,” as he writes in his book “Four years among cannibals,” published in 1921: “Formal greeting!
 German New Guinea Passport